edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

     $ gel

 In the console, type ``\ds`` (for "describe schema").
-If everything worked, we should output very close to the schema we added in the ``default.esdl`` file:
+If everything worked, we should output very close to the schema we added in the :dotgel:`default` file:

 ::